algon85/n-able-msp-diataxis/explanations/rmm-vs-edr-vs-mdr.md

 ## Key Concepts

-- **RMM (Remote Monitoring & Management):** Tools for monitoring endpoint health, deploying updates, running scripts, and alerting on failures.
-Typically agent-based and focused on IT operations.
+- **RMM (Remote Monitoring & Management):** Agent-based tools for monitoring endpoint health, deploying updates, running scripts, and alerting on failures, typically focused on IT operations.

-- **EDR (Endpoint Detection & Response):** Focuses on detecting, investigating, and responding to security threats on endpoints.
+- **EDR (Endpoint Detection & Response):** Focus is on detecting, investigating, and responding to security threats on endpoints.
 Often includes threat analytics, malware detection, and forensic capabilities.

 - **MDR (Managed Detection & Response):** A service that combines EDR technology with security expertise to proactively monitor, detect, and respond to threats on behalf of the MSP.
 Provides 24/7 security operations.